NOR-CACTUS

 ABOUT THE PROJECT

 Carpal tunnel syndrome causes numbness and pain in the hand and forearm.
-It is the most common non-traumatic hand disorder in Norway, and is a significant cause of absenteeism and disability.
-As of today, approximately 4% of the population has carpal tunnel syndrome.
-In Norway, around 7,500 people were operated because of this in 2017, which gives an adjusted incidence of 140 surgical interventions per 100,000 inhabitants.
-It is well documented that patients with severe carpal tunnel syndrome should be treated operatively.
-But treatment of the patient group with mild to moderate symptoms is debated, and this is one of the conditions where the health authorities have called for increased use of non-surgical treatment.
-As of today, there is a limited knowledge base for this area.
-In Norway today, both treatment strategies are in use, but the vast majority of patients are operated without having tried a cortisone injection beforehand.
+It is the most common non-traumatic hand disorder in Norway, and is a significant cause of work absence and disability.
+Currently, approximately 4% of the population has carpal tunnel syndrome.
+In Norway, approximately 7,500 patients underwent surgery for this condition in 2017, which gives an adjusted incidence of 140 surgical interventions per 100,000 inhabitants.
+It is well documented that patients with severe carpal tunnel syndrome should be treated surgically.
+However, treatment of the patient group with mild to moderate symptoms is controversial, and this is one of the conditions where health authorities have encouraged increased use of non-surgical treatment.
+Currently, there is a limited knowledge base for this area.
+In Norway today, both treatment strategies are in use, but the vast majority of patients undergo surgery, without having tried cortisone injections beforehand.

-NOR-CACTUS is a clinical randomized controlled multicentre study that runs over two years.
-The main aim of the study is to investigate whether a treatment strategy in which the patient receives injection treatment, followed by surgery in case of suboptimal effect gives non-inferior results to a treatment strategy in which the patient is operated on directly.
+NOR-CACTUS is a two-year, multicenter, randomized, controlled clinical trial.
+The primary objective of the study is to investigate whether a treatment strategy in which the patient receives injection therapy, followed by surgery in the event of suboptimal effect, provides non-inferior results to a treatment strategy in which the patient undergoes direct surgery.

 WHO CAN JOIN?